Percy Tau: Mamelodi Sundowns

-Born in eMalahleni, Tau began his career with Mamelodi Sundowns in the Premier Soccer League.
+Born in Witbank, Tau began his career with Mamelodi Sundowns in the Premier Soccer League.
 He made his professional debut for the club on 25 February 2014 in the league against Orlando Pirates.
 He came on as an 85th-minute substitute for Domingues as Sundowns lost 1–0.
 Tau then scored his first professional goal for the club during a Nedbank Cup match on 22 March 2014 against Golden Arrows.
 His 90th-minute goal was the fourth and final goal for Sundowns as they won 4–1 against the Arrows.
 He then scored his first goal in international club competition on 5 April 2015 in a CAF Champions League match against TP Mazembe.
 He scored the Sundown's one and only goal of the match in the 84th minute as Mamelodi Sundowns fell 3–1.
-After two seasons and rarely appearing for Mamelodi Sundowns, Tau was placed on the club's release list for the 2014–15 season.
+After two seasons and rarely appearing for Mamelodi Sundowns, Tau was released in the 2014–15 season.

 On the advice of then-youth coach Rhulani Mokwena, he was loaned to National First Division side Witbank Spurs instead.
 He made his debut for the club on 6 February 2016 in a 3–1 win over African Warriors and went on to score 3 goals in 11 appearances during his loan spell.

 After a season with Witbank Spurs, Tau rejoined Mamelodi Sundowns and was included in the squad for the club's CAF Champions League campaign.
 He featured throughout and played every minute of both legs of a 3–1 aggregate win over Egyptian side Zamalek in the CAF Champions League Final.
 The victory was Sundowns' first ever triumph in a continental competition.
 He then scored his first goal in the league for the club on 2 November 2016 against Polokwane City.
 He scored the first of two goals for the side as they went on to win 2–0.
 Tau then made his debut for the side in the FIFA Club World Cup on 11 December 2016 against Kashima Antlers.
 Sundowns were knocked-out of the competition after losing to the Japanese side 2–0.
-During the fifth place match, Tau scored the only goal for Sundowns as they fell 4–1 to Jeonbuk Hyundai Motors of South Korea.
+During the fifth-place match, Tau scored the only goal for Sundowns as they fell 4–1 to Jeonbuk Hyundai Motors of South Korea.

 During the 2017–18 season, Tau scored 11 goals to help Mamelodi Sundowns to the league title.
 His form throughout the season saw him share the Lesley Manyathela Golden Boot with Rodney Ramagalela and earned him the Footballer of the Season and Players' Player of the Season awards.
 As a result of his achievements, Tau was courted by a number of European clubs during the off-season.
 Amidst the speculation surrounding his future, he refused to join Sundowns in the pre-season preparations in an attempt to force through a move.